Zumbolovsky/FateSpringBootApp-Java/README.md

 - `/feature/jwt`: for example of authentication in REST API using JWT, and Swagger, in Spring Boot;
 - `/feature/jwt-without-websecurityconfigureradapter`: for example of authentication in REST API using JWT, and Swagger, in Spring Boot, without recently deprecated 'WebSecurityConfigurerAdapter';
 - `/feature/oauth2`: for example of authentication in REST API using OAuth2;
+- `/feature/testcontainers-and-it`: for example of integration tests and TestContainers configuration;

 The FateSpringBootApp is a Maven project created with Spring Boot as a starting framework.